Air of Authority - A History of RAF Organisation

 29 Nov 1952: Appointed Air ADC to The Queen.

-9 Nov 1953: Controller of Aircraft, Ministry of Supply.
+9 Nov 1953: Controller of Aircraft, Ministry of Supply/Additional Member of the Air Council.

 Born in Winnipeg, Canada, he was educated at Eastbourne College before entering the Royal Military Academy at Woolwich.